awslabs/clickstream-analytics-on-aws/docs/en/upgrade.md

 !!! warning "Important"

-    1. Please be advised that upgrading to this version directly from version 1.0.x is not supported.
+    1. Please be advised that upgrading directly from version 1.0.x to this version is not supported.
 It is necessary to upgrade to [version 1.1.5][v115] first.
-    2. Upgrading from version 1.1.5 or any earlier 1.1 version will rebuild the default analysis dashboard and you will not be able to analyze previous data.
-If you need to migrate the existing data, it is imperative that you contact the AWS Clickstream team for support through your sales representative.
+    2. By upgrading the web console from earlier 1.1 versions before 1.1.6, you could continue to view the dashboards of the project.
+However, you could not [explore the existing Clickstream data][exploration] due to the feature relying on the updated data schema.

+## Planning and Preparation

+1. **Data Processing Interval** (only applicable when upgrading from a version earlier than v1.1.6 and data processing enabled): The data schema has been updated since version 1.1.6.
+Ensure no data processing job is running while upgrading the existing pipeline.
+The pipeline upgrade will take approximately 20 minutes.
+You can update the existing pipeline to increase the interval and check if there are any running jobs of the EMR Serverless application in the console.

 ## Upgrade Process